AhmedYaser-Mt/Project-7.1-Programmer-Info-OOP-My-Solution-/README.md

 ---

+## 📚 Training Source

+This project was developed as part of the Object-Oriented Programming training with Dr. Mohamed AbouHadhood 👨‍🏫

+🔗 www.programmingadvices.com

+---

 ## 📌 Project Overview
 We started by creating a **Person** class that contains the basic details of any person:
 - `ID`, `FirstName`, `LastName`, `Email`, `Phone`